 If both dioceses are members of the province, the Report may be processed and investigated, and any Presentment adjudicated, by either diocese.
 If the bishops of the two dioceses do not agree as to which diocese should proceed in the matter, authority to proceed belongs to the diocese in which the member of the clergy was functioning as a presbyter or deacon at the time of the alleged misconduct.
 In the event of a disagreement between the bishops of the dioceses about the application of this section 13.2.2(a), the matter shall be referred to the archbishop, who shall determine, in his absolute discretion, which diocese has authority to proceed.

 If the domiciliary diocese is not a member of the province, the Report must be processed and investigated, and any Presentment adjudicated, by the non-domiciliary diocese.
 Nevertheless, the bishop of the non-domiciliary diocese may forward the Report to the archbishop, requesting that the Report be processed and investigated, and any Presentment adjudicated, by the disciplinary bodies of the province.
 If the archbishop is of the opinion that the Report and any Presentment should be addressed by the disciplinary bodies of the province, subject to obtaining the written approval of the dean of the province, he may forward the Report to the Reports Administrator of the province, immediately notifying the bishop of the non-domiciliary diocese that the Report has been removed to the disciplinary bodies of the province.
 In determining whether the Report and any Presentment should be addressed by the disciplinary bodies of the province, the archbishop and the dean of the province shall have regard to the office and duties of the member of the clergy concerned, the nature and seriousness of the Report, the relationship of the province with other provinces or ecclesial bodies, and any other circumstances that they consider relevant.
-In the event of an offense being found to be proven by the Disciplinary Tribunal for a Bishop, a sentence may be imposed in accordance with Canons IV.6.7 and IV.8, except that a sentence of deposition may not be imposed, though it may be recommended to the bishop of the domiciliary diocese.
+In the event of an offense being found to be proven by the Disciplinary Tribunal for a Presbyter or Deacon, a sentence may be imposed in accordance with Canons IV.6.7 and IV.8, except that a sentence of deposition may not be imposed, though it may be recommended to the bishop of the domiciliary diocese.

 In this section 2, the references to a “member of the clergy” shall be understood to include a clergyperson whose domiciliary diocese is not a member of the province.